Affiliate links on Android Authority may earn us a commission. Learn more.

 Here's how to find what Android version and build number you have

 We have a great set of update guides here at Android Authority that are sure to keep you on the newest Android build.
 However, they’re only beneficial if you know what version you’re currently running.
-Luckily for you, this information isn’t all that hard to track down.
+Lucky for you, this information isn’t all that hard to track down.
 Here’s how to find out what Android version and build number your device is running.

 What is a build number, and what does it mean?